Minneapolis protesters vent their outrage after an ICE officer kills a woman

 Minnesota Gov. Tim Walz on Thursday demanded that the state be allowed to take part, as it would be the only way the public could be confident in its findings, noting it would be “very, very difficult for Minnesotans" to accept that an investigation that excludes the state could be fair.

-“And I say that only because people in positions of power have already passed judgment from the president to the vice president to Kristi Noem, have stood and told you things that are verifiably false, verifiably inaccurate,” Walz said.
+“And I say that only because people in positions of power have already passed judgment from the president to the vice president to Kristi Noem, have stood and told you things that are verifiably false, verifiably inaccurate,” said Walz, who noted Wednesday that he was prepared to deploy the National Guard if needed.

-Asked about whether the state would be included, Noem said Minnesota authorities “don’t have any jurisdiction in this investigation.”
+But Noem said the FBI would investigate, and asked about whether the state would be included, she said Minnesota authorities “don’t have any jurisdiction in this investigation.”

 The shooting marked a dramatic escalation of the latest in a series of immigration enforcement operations in major cities under the Trump administration.
 Wednesday's is at least the fifth death linked to the crackdowns.